MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 - If you can, maintain a perpendicular location relative to the object while you take photos.

-- If the object is large, move in a lateral motion from one end of it to the other, and change the height at each pass, until you've captured all surfaces.
+- If the object is large, move in a lateral motion from one end of the object to the other.
+Change the height at each pass until you've captured all surfaces.

 ## Start a new project